Kolmogorov Complicity And The Parable Of Lightning

 Scott Aaronson writes about the the Kolmogorov option (suggested alternate title: “Kolmogorov complicity”).
 Mathematician Andrey Kolmogorov lived in the Soviet Union at a time when true freedom of thought was impossible.
 He reacted by saying whatever the Soviets wanted him to say about politics, while honorably pursuing truth in everything else.
 As a result, he not only made great discoveries, but gained enough status to protect other scientists, and to make occasional very careful forays into defending people who needed defending.
 He used his power to build an academic bubble where science could be done right and where minorities persecuted by the communist authorities (like Jews) could do their work in peace.

-It’s tempting to imagine a world where Servetus, Bacon, and Galileo followed Aaronson’s advice.
+It’s tempting to imagine a world where Servetus, Bacon, and Bruno followed Aaronson’s advice.
 They pursued their work in optics, astronomy, anatomy, or whatever other subject, but were smart enough never to go near questions of religion.
 Maybe they would give beautiful speeches on how they had seen the grandeur of the heavens, but the true grandeur belonged to God and His faithful servant the Pope who was incidentally right about everything and extremely handsome.
 Maybe they would have ended up running great universities, funding other thinkers, and dying at a ripe old age.

-Armed with this picture, one might tell Bacon and Galileo to lay off the challenges.
+Armed with this picture, one might tell Servetus and Bruno to lay off the challenges.
 Catholicism doesn’t seem quite true, but it’s not doing too much harm, really, and it helps keep the peace, and lots of people like it.
 Just ignore this one good prosocial falsehood that’s not bothering anybody, and then you can do whatever it is you want.

 II.